 The cosmopolitan and damn good looking restaurant/bar, Heuer am Karlsplatz, is serving up quality menu of drinks and international dishes.
 It’s got a huge terrace and garden out front, which acts as a massive drawcard for its clientele.
 This is a very solid option for evening drinks and dinner, anytime of the year.
 Oh, and right next to it is the urban garden, Karlsgarten, which is a great spot to picnic, or to meet friends (and bring your own drinks).

 The Wien Museum‘s location at Karlsplatz is, unfortunately, currently under construction as it’s being upgraded into a cutting-edge city museum… or so they say.
-However, both museum and its cool café, one of our favourite coffee to-go & speciality coffee places, Aggys third wave coffee, are currently located at the Wien Museum MUSA at Feldstraße in 1010, in case you wanna check ’em out in the meantime.
+However, the museum is currently located at the Wien Museum MUSA at Feldstraße in 1010, in case you wanna check it out in the meantime.

 4. Get a sandwich at this little Vietnamese eatery, Banh Mi Vienna – Guide to Wieden